Babbel vs Duolingo 2026: Which app is best for learning French?

 Read on for more information about how Babbel and Duolingo compare.
 And if you want more information about each of these apps, feel free to check out my in-depth review of Babbel and my in-depth review of Duolingo.

-Babbel's pronunciation feedback?
-Too lenient.
-You'll get a checkmark even if your pronunciation isn't good enough for French speakers to understand you.
+Babbel’s pronunciation feedback is quite lenient.
+You’ll often get a checkmark even if your pronunciation needs work.
 Read our full Babbel review for details.

 Babbel vs Duolingo